Long-term care insurance rate increases

 Long-term care insurance is a fairly new product and early policies were significantly under priced.
 Most insurance companies underestimated the cost of paying claims and overestimated the number of people canceling the policies.

-Insurance companies have to adjust premiums to compensate for inaccurate pricing assumptions so there are enough premium reserves to pay long-term care claims under each plan.
+Insurance companies have to adjust premiums to compensate for inaccurate pricing assumptions so there are enough reserves to pay long-term care claims under each plan.
 If rate increases didn’t occur, the insurance carriers could run into financial trouble, leaving them unable to pay claims.

 Reviewing and approving proposed rate increases